Emma Townsley · 27 March 2026

 Emma Townsley · 9 January 2026

 Despite significant advancements in HR technology, engagement is on the decline.
 Traditional tools provide data but fail to offer the actionable insights managers need.
-Inpulse bridges this gap with real-time emotional analytics, helping managers diagnose, prioritize, and act on disengagement early.
+Inpulse bridges this gap with real-time emotional analytics, helping managers diagnose, prioritise, and act on disengagement early.
 By equipping managers with the tools to drive real change, you can transform employee engagement from a passive measurement to an active management strategy

 Read more

-Emma Townsley · 10 December 2025
+Andy Meredith · 10 December 2025

 Most employees don’t resign when they leave, they resign months earlier in silence.
 Exit interviews can’t uncover the emotional resignation that’s already taken hold.
 This blog reveals why traditional retention tactics fail, how managers miss early warning signs, and how emotional insight can help you spot disengagement long before it becomes turnover.